systemkev/microcomp-projects-misc/README.md

 # 6.115 Microcomputer Projects (8051 Assembly)

-This repository contains a collection of 8051/8032 assembly programs written for the 6.115 Microcomputer Project Laboratory.
+This repository contains a collection of 8051/8032 assembly programs written for MIT's 6.115 Microcomputer Project Laboratory.
 These files cover everything from basic I/O and serial communication to complex hardware interfacing, including DACs, ADCs, LCD displays, and stepper motors.

 ## Project Highlights